 Do you find that you go up and down the stairs more or less after you exercise?
 Do you find that you walk less and prefer to use the car after a killer leg day?
 These are some conscious activities that you may be aware of.
 What’s even more difficult is noticing the unconscious movements that can contribute to your overall daily activity.
 For example, do you fidget or talk less?
 It can even extend to less keyboard typing or even less blinking!
 Therefore, it is worthwhile evaluating these physical activity patterns and adjust accordingly to ensure that your overall activity levels remain higher throughout the day.

+2. Challenge some of our justifications that are related to our overconsumption of high calorie foods.
 Are you more likely to eat some of these foods after exercise?
 If this is the case, reflect and challenge your thought patterns during this time and see if you can replace high calorie/heightened reward foods, with low calorie/heightened reward foods.
-For example, you may find a lower calorie alternative food source that hightens all the desired taste sensations (e.g., sour, sweet, hot, cold, bitter etc.) in the same way as the higher calorie foods.
+For example, you may find a lower calorie alternative food source that hightens all the desired taste sensations (e.g., sour, sweet, hot, cold, bitter etc.) in the same way as the higher calorie foods. |

 3. Have some understanding of calories in food, and what it requires to burn that energy.